Hero banner image

 Whether you prefer the action-packed lifestyle on Kiawah Island or the laid-back Lowcountry vibe on Seabrook Island, there’s a perfect vacation rental for everyone when you book with Kiawah or Seabrook Exclusives.
 We offer 180+ of the finest vacation rentals across the Islands with exceptional guest services and amenities.

-Kiawah Island stands as a captivating destination renowned for its natural beauty, world-class amenities, and a wealth of outdoor activities.
-An enchanting blend of relaxation and recreation in the heart of the Lowcountry’s natural splendor!
+Kiawah Island stands as a world-class destination renowned for its natural beauty, luxe amenities, and a host of outdoor activities.
+Making this beautiful location an unbeatable blend of relaxation and recreation in the heart of the Lowcountry country!

 Whether you’re obsessed with pickleball or just dinking your paddle into the excitement of America’s fastest growing sport, we’ve got the latest scoop on where to play pickleball on Kiawah Island.